Data masking in R

 select(cyl) # specifying a data variable like an environment variable inside select

 Most of the time, data masking doesn’t cause any problems.
-However, when you start wanting to include tidyverse functions inside other functions, that blurring raises a problem.
+However, when you start wanting to include tidyverse functions inside other functions - say, if you’re trying to purrrr something - that blurring raises a problem.
 We won’t give much of an explanation as to the reasons for this, although do read this introduction to the topic and this more detailed account if you are interested in the technical aspects.
 Here, we’ll concentrate on four strategies for resolving these kind of data masking problems.
 These strategies are:

 Problem Solution

-1 data-variable in a function argument **embracing** with `{var}`
+data-variable in a function argument embracing with {var}

-4 complex cases **quasiquotation** with the injection op…
+complex cases quasiquotation with the injection operator !!

 Embracing